 So that's an example of some questions you can ask during a post-mortem meeting.

 One key with post-mortem's is not blaming people.
 This is the key.
 You want to get buy-in from people and not anger.

 Time must be managed during the meeting to keep it on track.
 You also want help from other teammates.

 Here is a list of issues from a recent reporting creation

-- Graph had label overlap and person responsible didn't fix it event though he was shown this a number of times
+- Graph had label overlap and person responsible didn't fix it even though he was shown this a number of times

 - Data on slide overlaid the footer

-- Table of contents was wrong, wasn't detect, didn't fix properly
+- Table of contents was wrong, wasn't detected, didn't fix properly

 - Worker gave incorrect information to my boss during a meeting "75% Comment" how to prevent this and learn from it

 - A better job could be done managing the suppliers

 - When I said we had problems worker said he couldn't think of any

 - I ask the worker to escalate to the boss and he balks at the request